-At Richter, we understand the origins of Aboriginal Land Claims in Canada and the major events in the evolution of Aboriginal Rights and Land Titles in Canada.
-A Land Claim will often require the expert assessment of a Loss of Use – i.e. the loss stemming from the Aboriginal’s inability to use and profit from the land since their loss of use.
+At Richter, we understand the origins of Indigenous Land Claims in Canada and the major events in the evolution of Indigenous Rights and Land Titles in Canada.
+A Land Claim will often require the expert assessment of a Loss of Use – i.e. the loss stemming from the Indigenous group’s inability to use and profit from the land since their loss of use.

 Our expert services

 - Assistance in the land selection process based on monetary values of indicia.